kristavlastou/VRP-project/README.md

 # VRP Solver

-This repository provides a solution for the **Vehicle Routing Problem (VRP)** by minimizing **ton-kilometers** , using Local Search algorithms.
+This is a group project that provides a solution for the **Vehicle Routing Problem (VRP)** by minimizing **ton-kilometers** , using Local Search algorithms.
 The program reads an input file containing coordinates and demand values, computes the optimal routes, and stores the results in an output file.

 ---